Conventional Home Loans in the Carolinas

 - You meet the credit score requirements: Most lenders require a score of at least 680, but Dash offers these loans with a credit score as low as 620.
 The best rates are available for those who have a score over 740.

-How to Apply for a Conventional Loan
+How to Apply for a Conventional Loan in the Carolinas

 To apply for a conventional mortgage loan, consumers will need to submit an application providing information to verify income, credit history, and other financial obligations.
 Borrowers need to complete a full mortgage application to verify their identity as well.
 Then, lenders will work to verify this information before offering a loan.